 Role of an Ethical Hacker – What exactly does an Ethical Hacker do?

-“Ethical hackers” are also known as “white hat hackers” because they break into systems legally and ethically.
-This is the primary difference between “ethical hackers” and “real hackers” – the legality.
-According to the EC-Council, Ethical hacker is defined as “an individual who is usually employed with the organization and who can be trusted to undertake an attempt to penetrate networks and/or computer systems using the same methods and techniques as a Hacker.”
-(Ethical Hacking)
+According to the EC-Council, the ethical hacking definition is “an individual who is usually employed with an organization and who can be trusted to undertake an attempt to penetrate networks and/or computer systems using the same methods and techniques as a malicious hacker.”

 Who should be an ethical hacker?

 While some may argue that there is no such thing as a good hacker and all white hat hackers are actually bad hackers who have turned a new leaf, the profession is here to stay.

 As with any profession, passion for the industry is one of the key aspects to success.
 This, combined with a good knowledge of networking and programming, will help a professional succeed in the ethical hacking field.